 Elastic Load Balancing

-Elastic Load Balancing sends data to CloudWatch every minute.
+Elastic Load Balancing sends data to CloudWatch every minute (applies to ALB, NLB, GLB, and Classic Load Balancer).

-Amazon Elastic MapReduce sends data to CloudWatch every 5 minutes.
+Amazon EMR sends basic data to CloudWatch every 5 minutes by default at no additional cost.

-Amazon Elasticsearch Service sends data to CloudWatch every minute.
+Amazon OpenSearch Service sends data to CloudWatch every minute.

-Amazon Kinesis Streams sends data to CloudWatch every minute.
+Amazon Kinesis Data Streams sends stream-level data to CloudWatch every minute.

-Amazon Kinesis Firehose sends data to CloudWatch every minute.
+Amazon Data Firehose sends data to CloudWatch every minute.

 AWS Lambda